CodeYourFuture/curriculum/content/js1/sprints/3/prep/index.md

 Let’s consider the following problem: we want to convert any time in 24 hour clock to 12 hour clock.

-The function is being passed a single argument so we can parametrise and label this input as time.
+The function is being passed a single argument so we can parametrise and label this input as `time`.
-According to our assertion we get an input of `"08:00"` and need to create output of `"8:00 am"`.
+According to our assertion we get an input of `"08:00"` and need to create output of `"08:00 am"`.

 So we can start by accessing the string inside the function.
-So we’ll need to add "am" to the time and to get the required output.
+So we’ll need to add `"am"` to the time to get the expected output.
 We can make use of a template literal and set the return value, and then re-run our assertion.
-We can continue checking our assertion to see if our function’s current behaviour meets our expectations.
+We can continually check our assertions to see if our function’s current behaviour meets our expectations.
 So we have the following: